njacobson88/website/content/home/teaching.md

 weight = 60

 +++

-This is an example of using the *custom* widget to create your own homepage section.

-I am a teaching instructor for the following courses at University X:
+I have taught the following courses at Pennsylvania State University:

-- CS101: An intro to computer science
-- CS102: An intro to computer science
-- CS103: An intro to computer science
-- CS104: An intro to computer science
-- CS105: An intro to computer science
-- CS106: An intro to computer science
-- CS107: An intro to computer science
+- PSYCH 238: Introduction to Personality Psychology
+- PSYCH 301W: Basic Research Methods in Psychology
+- PSYCH 481: Introduction to Clinical Psychology